signalpoint/DrupalGap/docs/19_Compiling_a_Mobile_Application/01_Preparing_PhoneGap/01_Google_Chrome_and_Ripple.md

 ## 3. Create a Folder to Run the Mobile Application

-Say for example, we had a Drupal 7 website available at http://www.example.com.
-We then recommend creating a folder called 'mobile-application' for the app to run in, for example:
+Say for example, we had a Drupal 7 website available at `http://www.example.com`.
+We then recommend creating a folder called `mobile-application` for the app to run in, for example:

 `http://www.example.com/mobile-application`